 Arrive early, and speak privately to the manager about your needs.
 I find it much more comfortable when I’m out with friends to do this discreetly so that it’s not a big deal for anyone.

-Tell the hostess and server that you are gluten-free, and ask if they can accommodate you.
+Tell the hostess and server that you’re gluten-free, and ask if they can accommodate you.
 Listen to their answer, and trust your gut.
+You’ll have to decide whether their knowledge is enough to keep you safe.

 The server at a new local restaurant assured me that “everything on the menu can be made gluten-free, no problem.”
 Cool, I thought.